You’re onto a winning business idea that saves time, solves problems and yes – even changes lives for your ideal customers.

 As noted above, a go to market strategy should be built around the following three key pillars:

 WHY you’re launching your product

 WHO it’s for

 HOW you’re going to get people to buy it

-Let’s explore each pillar in turn as we create the Ultimate Go To Market Strategy:
+Let’s explore each pillar (why, who, how) and its various components in depth as we create the Ultimate Go To Market Strategy: